typelevel/typelevel.github.com/README.md

 ### CSS

-The stylesheets are written in SASS, and can be found in the `_scss` directory.
-It is being processed/compiled into regular CSS by gulp.
-The processed and minified CSS is moved to `css/`.
+The stylesheets are written in SASS, and can be found in the `css` and `_scss` directories.
+It is being processed/compiled into regular CSS by Jekyll.

 ```
+├── css/
+│   ├── main.scss # Custom CSS, brings all stylesheets together
 ├── _scss/
 │   ├── _fonts.scss # @font-face embedding.
 │   ├── _mixins.scss # SASS mixins
 │   ├── _reset.scss # Normalize stylesheet
 │   ├── _syntax.scss # Syntax highlighting by Pygments
 │   ├── _variables.scss # SASS variables (colors, fonts, etc.)
-│   ├── main.scss # Custom CSS, brings all stylesheets together
 ```

 ### Javascript